tomlrichardson/bakery/src/content/pages/where.md

         location: '131 High Street, Dunedin'
         link: /#map
   - _bookshop_name: locations-slider
-    heading: Eating out?
+    heading: Where we supply
-    subheading: We supply bread to these fine establishments.
+    subheading: We're proud to be the supplier for these local eateries.
     flipped: true
     locations:
       - name: Maggies